Hiring home run hero Aaron Boone another bold move by Bombers' daredevil GM Brian Cashman

-NEW YORK -- Yankees general manager Brian Cashman spent the wee hours of Friday morning practicing rappelling off the side of a 22-story building for his annual appearance in a holiday festival in Stamford, Connecticut.
+NEW YORK -- Brian Cashman spent the wee hours of Friday morning practicing rappelling off the side of a 22-story building for his annual appearance in a holiday festival in Stamford, Connecticut.
 In recent years, Cashman has done the EdgeWalk on the side of Toronto’s CN Tower and jumped out of a plane for excitement.
 He's a daredevil, who likes to live dangerously.

 For his next stunt, Cashman will present Aaron Boone as the 35th manager in New York Yankees history.

 Boone has never managed a baseball game.
 He has never been a coach in the big leagues.
-But Cashman decided he's the best upgrade over the ousted Joe Girardi.
+But Cashman, the Yankees' general manager, decided he's the best upgrade over the ousted Joe Girardi.

 Arguably, the most prestigious job in the sport is now in the hands of someone who has never written out a lineup card.
 Cashman loves the high wire.